 Here’s another example of what not to do in email marketing.
 It may feel like there’s a magic number you need to send email marketing campaigns, but as Jeff Cox found out, playing the waiting game can cost you:

-5. Waiting Till I Had “Enough” Subscribers
+12. Waiting Until I Had “Enough” Subscribers

-Jeff Cox: The worst mistake I’ve ever made with email marketing was putting off sending a new type of email campaign until I had “enough” subscribers signed up for this particular list.
+Jeff Cox: The worst email marketing mistake I’ve ever made with email marketing was putting off sending a new type of email campaign until I had “enough” subscribers signed up for this particular list.
 This mistake led to an unnecessary 3-month delay in the launch of our new newsletter, which ultimately came during the craziest time of the year.
 This meant I had a bunch of other priorities competing for time and my contacts’ inboxes were being flooded by other emails.

 Of course, you want to have as big of an audience as possible, but if you keep waiting for some magical number of subscribers, your contacts will forget about signing up in the first place.
 This can lead to lower engagement when you do finally send out your emails because recipients won’t be expecting to hear from you.
 Instead, focus on following through with the commitment you’ve made to your current subscribers and give them what they’re looking for.